Puppy Overview

 Lucy As A Puppy Around Four Months Old

-Past Litter: Jinx and Prudence
+Past Litter May 2025: Jinx and Prudence

 Jinx, GCH Serenity’s the Devil Made Me Do It